 Financial experts often talk about the necessity of having an emergency fund.
 An emergency fund can help cover any expenses that arise when unexpected problems or emergencies crop up in your life.
-Unfortunately, the unexpected does happen, and it’s important to have made preparations when this happens.
-Here are a few reasons that it’s worthwhile having an emergency fund
+Unfortunately, the unexpected does happen. it happens much more than most people prepare for and that’s why it’s so important to have made preparations.
+While it’s never fun to have to actually use your emergency fund, the fact that you have one is a good indication that you have taken the steps needed to financially prepare yourself for those unexpected events.
+Here are a few reasons that it’s worthwhile having an emergency fund.

 If you suddenly lose your job and you don’t have a second income to rely on, you’re going to need to find a new job as soon as possible to pay your rent or bills.
 If you can’t find a new job right away, an emergency fund will hopefully help cover any expenses you need to pay in the meantime.
 While some people differ on how much should be in your emergency fund, enough to cover three to six months of expenses is usually the agreed upon amount.